Tips & Hacks7 Indications That Your Computer Is Malware-Infected

 5. Slow Operation

-Take note on your computer to see if it's running a little slower than usual.
+Take note on your computer to see if it's running slower than usual.

 6. Unexplained File or Folder Changes